 Be overly confident

+While confidence is key, overdoing it can come off as arrogance.
 No one wants to work with a know-it-all (even if you do, in fact, know it all about your specialty!).
-Be humble and realistic in your answer, keeping the focus on the contributions you’d make to the team rather than promoting yourself.
+Be humble and realistic in your answer, keeping the focus on on the team, not just on yourself.

-Your answer should help the hiring manager see you on the job, so make sure the example you give demonstrates skills that the position actually requires.
+Your answer should help the hiring manager see you on the job, so make sure your examples reflect skills and experiences that are actually relevant to the job and beneficial to the team.

 Sample answers to “What can you contribute to the team?”